 Unexcused Absence -- Any absence from school without parent permission is considered an unexcused absence.
+Unexcused Absences do not qualify to complete work under the work make-up policy, but will receive a zero for missed work.

 Excused Tardy -- An excused tardy to school is defined as lateness to school with parent permission.
-An excused tardy to class or any other assigned area is defined as lateness to class with faculty/staff permission.

 Unexcused Tardy -- A tardy to school is considered unexcused when a student is late to school without parent permission/knowledge.
-An unexcused tardy to class is defined as lateness to class or any other assigned area without faculty/staff permission.